Tax Penalty Calculator

 What is the 90% rule for estimated taxes?

-Is the estimated tax safe harbor for 2023?
+What is the estimated tax safe harbor?

 Can you pay too much estimated tax?